by Linda Barth

 I’ll never stop hoping someone will love me again even half as much as Vincent loves Catherine, as Nana loved me.
 I sigh softly, but I don’t think they notice.

 “Nana knew I wanted to become a professional singer someday.
 She never made fun of my dreams.”
 I can feel my face tighten.
 “When I told my parents that’s what I wanted to do, my father was so angry.
 They never let me forget they were spending a lot of money to send me to a private school so I’d get into a good college.
-He said he wasn’t paying to prepare me for some useless profession, so I’d better get that idea out of my head.”
+He said he wasn’t paying to prepare me for some useless profession, so I’d better get that stupid idea out of my head.”

 “Did your mother understand?”
 Vincent asks softly.
 “Did she try to help you follow your heart?”